dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/sliding99.png)

 Lines 76-79 parse and tokenize the JSON into a tuple of (StockSymbol, Price).

-Line 80 partition the DataStream by the StockSymbol, so that each Stock Symbol is calculated individually.
+Line 80 partitions the DataStream by the StockSymbol, so that each Stock Symbol is calculated individually.

 Line 81 defines the Sliding Window for 10 seconds calculated every 5 seconds.

 Line 82 finds the minimum of the 1st (0-based) element of the tuple for each partition.
 Because the 1st (0-based) element of every tuple is the price, this is equivalent to finding the minimum price for each StockSymbol.

 Line 83 sets the Parallelism to a non-default value (just to show how to do it).

 Line 84 translates the output to a string of the StockSymbol concatenated by of the minimum from line 82.

 Line 85 sends the output to a sink based on our ExampleOutputStream Kinesis Stream.

 You learn more about Flink coding [here](https://ci.apache.org/projects/flink/flink-docs-release-1.6/).